fuxi-de/fuxi-de/README.md

 I strongly believe in providing teams with the autonomy to be self-sufficient and in control of their own growth and trajectory.

-There is a quote that I like:
+Apart from that, there is a quote that I like:

 > Code gets read far more often than it gets written.
 >